Board & Committees

 Succession planning

-Succession planning arrangements for the Board as a whole were reviewed and considered in 2023.
-This included a review and discussion of the skill set of the Directors in light of the change in business strategy of the Company, as well as a review of the tenure, diversity and independence of those already on the Board.
+Succession planning arrangements for the Board as a whole were reviewed and considered in 2024.
+This included a review and discussion of the skill set of the Directors in light of the change in business strategy to operating as a global aerospace technology business, as well as a review of the tenure, diversity and independence of those already on the Board.
 This review allowed the Nomination Committee to satisfy itself that the right balance of skills, experience and diversity are reflected and being developed, and that the composition of the Board is consistent with the Board's Diversity policy.

 Remuneration

-Melrose’s remuneration philosophy remains unchanged in order to align senior management with shareholders: executive remuneration should be simple, transparent, support value creation and pay only for performance.
+Melrose’s overarching remuneration philosophy remains unchanged: in order to align senior management with shareholders, executive remuneration should be simple, transparent, support value creation and pay only for performance.

 Sustainability